Lumateperone: Pharmacokinetics

+Chemistry

+In terms of chemical structure, lumateperone is a pyridopyrroloquinoxaline and butyrophenone.

 History

-The FDA approved lumateperone based on evidence from three clinical trials (Trial 1/NCT01499563, Trial 2/NCT02282761 and Trial 3/NCT02469155) that enrolled 818 adult participants with schizophrenia.
+The FDA approved lumateperone in 2019 based on evidence from three clinical trials (Trial 1/NCT01499563, Trial 2/NCT02282761 and Trial 3/NCT02469155) that enrolled 818 adult participants with schizophrenia.
 The trials were conducted at 33 sites in the United States.
 Trials 1 and 2 provided data on the benefits and side effects of lumateperone, and Trial 3 provided data on side effects only.

 Three trials provided data for the approval of lumateperone.
 In each trial, hospitalized participants with schizophrenia were randomly assigned to receive either lumateperone or a comparison treatment (placebo or active comparator) once daily for four weeks (Trials 1 and 2) or six weeks (Trial 3).
 Neither the participants nor the health care providers knew which treatment was being given until after the trials were completed.

 Trials 1 and 2 provided data for the assessment of benefits and side effects through four weeks of therapy.
 Benefit was assessed by measuring the overall improvement in the symptoms of schizophrenia.
 Trial 3 provided data for the assessment of side effects only during six weeks of therapy.

 Two Phase III lumateperone monotherapy studies were conducted and completed for the treatment of bipolar depression, those being trial Study 401 and Study 404.
 A third trial, Study 402, aims to test lumateperone in addition to lithium or valproate, the data pertaining this trial is due out in 2020.

 Study 401 was conducted solely in the United States while Study 404 was a global study and included patients from the US.
 Of the entire Study 404 population (381 patients), two-thirds were from Russia and Colombia.
 At the completion of the two monotherapy Phase III trials only Study 404 met its primary endpoint and one of its secondary endpoints.
 In Study 404, patients received 42 mg lumateperone once daily or placebo for six weeks.
 Study 404 patients saw an improvement of depressive symptoms compared to placebo as documented by a change in MADRS total score of 4.6.